photon87/mc22/README.md

 ![MultiMC Add Instance](images/multimc_new.png)

-- Select "CurseForge" on the right
+- Select "CurseForge" on the left
 - Scroll the list to the right untill you find "Better Minecraft [FABRIC] - 1.18.1"
 - Click "OK"
 - MultiMC will download and install all of the Mods.